-My way to experience photography has changed through the years.
+My way to experience photography has changed over the years.
 In trying to better understand my reality, and to express my interpretation of the world around me, I started using photography as a means of self-expression.

 The camera gave me a point of connection and new spaces for self-development.